Monomial tropical cones for multicriteria optimization

 For any field $K$ consider the polynomial ring $R=K[x_1,\dots,x_d]$ in $d$ indeterminates.
 An ideal $I$ in $R$ is \emph{monomial} if it is generated by monomials, i.e., products of the indeterminates.
 Via identifying the monomial $x_1^{a_1}x_2^{a_2}\cdots x_d^{a_d}$ with the lattice point $(a_1,a_2,\dots,a_d)$ in the positive orthant $\RR_{\geq 0}^d$ the set $M$ of all monomials in a given monomial ideal $I$ becomes a subset of $\NN^d$.
 As $I$ is an ideal it follows that $M+\NN^d\subset M$.
 Dickson's Lemma says that $M$ contains a unique finite subset which minimally generates $I$.
-The minimal generators of the monomial $I$ correspond to the finite extremal generators of the monomial \tma-tropical cone $\monomial{M}$.
+The minimal generators of the monomial $I$ correspond to the finite extremal generators of the monomial \tma-tropical cone $\closedmonomial{M}$.
 In this sense the monomial tropical cones in $\TTmax^{d+1}$ generalize the monomial ideals in $R$.
-The generators of the complementary monomial tropical cone $\complementarymonomial{M}$ correspond to the irreducible components of $I$.
+The generators of the complementary monomial tropical cone $\closedcomplementarymonomial{M}$ correspond to the irreducible components of $I$.
 That is to say, Theorem~\ref{thm:complementary-cones} generalizes the Alexander duality of monomial ideals \cite[\S5.2]{MillerSturmfels:2005}.
+From this one can also see how the tropical convex hull computation generalizes the irreducible component computation for monomial ideals.
 In the special case where the generators are squarefree, i.e., their exponent vectors consist of zeros and ones, the Alexander duality of monomial ideals agrees with the Alexander duality of finite simplicial complexes.

 For $d=3$ the common intersection of $\monomial{M}$ with $\complementarymonomial{M}$ is known as the \emph{staircase surface} of $I$; cf.~\cite[Chap.~3]{MillerSturmfels:2005}.
 We denote its generalization to arbitrary $d$ as $\Sigma(I)$.
 This is precisely the topological boundary of the projection of a monomial tropical cone in $\RR^{d+1}$ to $\RR^{d+1}/\RR\1$.
 The covector decomposition of a tropical cone studied in \cite{JoswigLoho:2016} induces a polyhedral subdivision of $\Sigma(I)$, and this agrees with the `hull complex'; cf.~\cite[\S4.5]{MillerSturmfels:2005}.
 The following seems promising. \begin{question} Give an interpretation of the planar resolution algorithm from \cite[\S3.5]{MillerSturmfels:2005} and the hull resolution from \cite[\S4.4]{MillerSturmfels:2005} in terms of tropical convexity. \end{question}